sbastien14/ifarith-compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

+There were different programming idioms that we identified in the project that we discussed in class the semester.
+For example, pattern matching is used mainly in functions like "ifarith?", "ifarith-tiny?" and "anf->ir-virtual".
+The functions pattern match expressions in IfArith to identify primitive operations, conditional statements and more.
+Tail recursion was also utilized in functions like "linearize" withing the "anf->ir-virtual translation step.
+Higher-order functions were also used specifically in translation functions like "ifarith->ifarith-tiny", "ifarith-tiny->anf" and "anf->ir-virtual".
+These functions take other functinos as arguments to handle differnt stages of the compile.

 [ Question 5 ]

 In this question, you will play the role of bug finder.
 I would like